 - Remove the cause of the uneven movement.
 Identify sources of soil moisture and eliminate them or isolate the building from them.

 - Isolate the building from uneven movement.
 This method includes jacking and underpinning so that the house is supported clear of the ground movement.
 Not all houses can be fixed this way.

 - Demolition and reconstruction of the house using one or more of the above techniques and/or a stiffer/stronger footing system.

 I’m sad to say – unless slab heave damage is repaired correctly, it will come back again, and again, and again.
 Concrete slab repairs have to be done correctly.

 Some builders think that houses with slab heave damage can’t be repaired.
 Houses with slab heave can be stabilised!

 Cornell Engineers have engineered successful repair and rectification projects many times.
 Matt Cornell has never had to recommend demolition of a whole house because of slab heave.

-Let me say that again: In twenty years of full-time practice as a structural engineer, Matt Cornell has never ordered the demolition of a house because of concrete slab heave.
+Let me say that again: In twenty-eight years of full-time practice as a structural engineer, Matt Cornell has never ordered the demolition of a house because of concrete slab heave.

 Cornell Engineers can Fix Slab Heave